David Cameron

+Cameron resigned his seat on 12 September 2016, and maintained a low political profile.
+He has served as the president of Alzheimer's Research UK from 2017 to 2023, and returned in 2025; and was implicated in the Greensill scandal.
+Cameron released his memoir, For the Record, in 2019.
+In 2023 he was appointed foreign secretary by Rishi Sunak and became a life peer as Baron Cameron of Chipping Norton.
+After the Conservatives lost the 2024 general election to the Labour Party, Cameron retired as foreign secretary.
+However, he maintains his House of Lords seat.

-Cameron has been praised for modernising the Conservative Party and for decreasing the United Kingdom's national deficit.
-However, he has been criticised for his decision to hold the referendum on Britain's membership of the EU, which led to political instability in the UK during the late 2010s.
-After leaving office, he was implicated in the Greensill scandal after lobbying government ministers and civil servants on behalf of Greensill Capital.
+Cameron was credited for helping to modernise the Conservative Party, and for reducing the UK's national deficit.
+However, he was subject to criticism for austerity measures, as well as his decision to hold a referendum on Britain's membership of the EU, which led to political instability in the UK during the late 2010s.
+In historical rankings of prime ministers of the United Kingdom, academics and journalists have ranked him in the fourth and third quintiles.

-Early life and career
+Early life and education

 Early family life

-David William Donald Cameron was born on 9 October 1966 in Marylebone, London, and raised at Peasemore in Berkshire.
-He has a brother, Alexander Cameron KC (born 1963), a barrister, and two sisters.
-He is the younger son of Ian Donald Cameron (1932–2010) a stockbroker, and his wife Mary Fleur, a retired Justice of the Peace and a daughter of Sir William Mount, 2nd Baronet.
+David William Donald Cameron was born on 9 October 1966 at the London Clinic in Marylebone, London, and raised at Peasemore in Berkshire.
+He has two sisters and an elder brother, Alexander Cameron.
+Cameron is the younger son of Ian Donald Cameron, a stockbroker, and his wife Mary Fleur, a retired Justice of the Peace and the daughter of Sir William Mount, 2nd Baronet.
+He is also a descendant of William IV through one of the king's illegitimate children.

-Cameron's father, Ian, was born at Blairmore House near Huntly, Aberdeenshire, and died near Toulon, France, on 8 September 2010; Ian was born with both legs deformed, and underwent repeated operations to correct this.
-Blairmore was built by Cameron's great-great-grandfather, Alexander Geddes, who had made a fortune in the grain trade in Chicago, Illinois, before returning to Scotland in the 1880s.
+Cameron's father was born at Blairmore House near Huntly, Aberdeenshire, and died near Toulon, France, on 8 September 2010; Blairmore was built by Cameron's great-great-grandfather, Alexander Geddes, who had made a fortune in the grain trade in Chicago, Illinois, before returning to Scotland in the 1880s.
 Blairmore was sold soon after Ian's birth.

-Cameron has said, "On my mother's side of the family, her mother was a Llewellyn, so Welsh.
-I'm a real mixture of Scottish, Welsh, and English."
+Cameron has said: "On my mother's side of the family, her mother was a Llewellyn, so Welsh.
+I'm a real mixture of Scottish, Welsh and English."
 He has also referenced the German Jewish ancestry of one of his great-grandfathers, Arthur Levita, a descendant of the Yiddish author Elia Levita.